 The realism and detail in the latest game technology is something that I can appreciate and I’m in bewildered awe at the work that’s been achieved.
 One of my other habits is to really take my time walking around an environment, I mean really slow, putting myself there in that tomb, city plaza or jungle allowing my right thumb take full control of that camera movement in slow, inquisitive circles.
-Maybe due to this reason alone, it wouldn’t be wise broadcasting a game play and sending my viewers to sleep!
+Maybe due to this reason alone, it wouldn’t be wise broadcasting gameplay and sending my viewers to sleep!

-Based on my own experiences and purchases I feel that I favor narrative based, cinematic game play – the closer to a movie a game is, the more I’ll like it.
-I like great story lines, deeper the better also favoring character driven and emotional content that will test my resolve and sensitivities.
+Based on my own experiences and purchases I feel that I favour narrative-based, cinematic gameplay – the closer to a movie a game is, the more I’ll like it.
+I like great storylines, deeper the better also favouring character-driven and emotional content that will test my resolve and sensitivities.

 It’s awful to admit, and I can see my Brother smiling and laughing at me now, but one of my worse and addictive playing and gaming habits is, “starting from fresh.”
 How many times I’ve marched forward in a game, taking steps in the story and levels, making positive progress to have myself, out of the blue wanting to delete the save game file and start a new!